-The Virginia corporate income tax rate is a flat 6 percent; however, the sales factor in the state's income apportionment formula is double weighted, benefiting companies with high payrolls and property in Virginia.
+The Virginia corporate income tax rate is a flat 6%; however, the sales factor in the state's income apportionment formula is double-weighted, benefiting companies with high payrolls and property in Virginia.

 Sales and Use Tax Exemptions

-Virginia has one of the lowest sales tax rates in the country - 6 percent (4.3 percent state, 1 percent local, 0.7 percent transportation).
+Virginia has one of the lowest sales tax rates in the country — 6% (4.3% state, 1% local, 0.7% transportation).
 There are some exemptions, such as items purchased for resale or used in manufacturing, pollution control devices, purchases used in research and development, and charges for utilities and Internet access.
 Computer equipment purchased or leased for the processing, storage, retrieval, or communication of data in large data centers will also qualify for this tax exemption.

 Property Tax Incentives

 Virginia does not tax property at the state level.
 Real estate and tangible personal property are taxed at the local level.
 Items not taxed in Virginia include manufacturers' inventory, intangible property and furniture/fixtures.